 Sampling Plans for Batch and Sequential Inspection

 Sampling plans determine how products are tested for quality during batch production or sequential manufacturing.
-These plans balance the cost of inspection with the risk of accepting defective products.
+These plans are designed to balance the cost of inspection with the risk of accepting defective products, ensuring that quality standards are consistently met without excessive resource expenditure.
+They are critical in industries where product reliability and compliance with regulatory standards are essential.

 Common Types: